Enriched functor categories for functor calculus: Introduction

 In Section \ref{sectionenriched} we provide fundamental background material on enriched categories.
 We recall the definition of a $\V$-category, or category enriched in $\V$, and describe the additional structures of a $\V$-category being tensored or cotensored in $\V$.

 In Section \ref{sectionyoneda} we provide an enriched version of the classical Yoneda Lemma and its dual.
 This section includes the definitions of representable functors and ends and coends of certain bifunctors in the context of enriched categories.
 Aside from being necessary for the Yoneda Lemma, these constructions are used repeatedly throughout this paper and its sequel.
+We also generalize the definition of an end to construct the ``evaluated cotensor,'' which is a bifunctor $\Fun(\C,\V)^{\op} \times \Fun(\C,\D) \rightarrow \D$ described by Biedermann and R\"ondigs in \cite{br}.

 Motivated by applications to functor calculus, we specialize to enriched functor categories in Section \ref{sectionfunctors}.
-We show that, given sufficiently nice $\V$-categories $\C$ and $\D$, the category $\Fun(\C,\D)$ of $\V$-functors from $\C$ to $\D$ can be viewed as a category enriched either in $\V$ or in the category $\Fun(\C,\V)$ of $\V$-functors $\C \rightarrow \V$.
-We also give sufficient conditions for when $\Fun(\C, \D)$ is tensored or cotensored over $\V$ and over $\Fun(\C,\V)$.
-We conclude this section with the construction of the ``evaluated cotensor,'' which is a bifunctor $\Fun(\C,\V)^{\op} \times \Fun(\C,\D) \rightarrow \D$ that behaves quite like an ordinary cotensor and was described by Biedermann and R\"ondigs in \cite{br}.
+We show that, given $\V$-categories $\C$ and $\D$ with $\C$ small, the category $\Fun(\C,\D)$ of $\V$-functors from $\C$ to $\D$ can be viewed as a category enriched in $\V$.
+We also give sufficient conditions for when $\Fun(\C, \D)$ is tensored or cotensored over $\V$ and establish some properties of the evaluated cotensor.

 In Section \ref{sectionmodel}, we consider $\V$-categories with the additional structure of a $\V$-model category.
 In particular, we give conditions on $\V$-categories $\C$ and $\D$ under which $\Fun(\C,\D)$ with the projective model structure is a $\V$-model category.